Loft Conversion Builders in Forest Hill (SE23)

 Loft Conversions Tip for Forest Hill Homeowners

 Lewisham Council processes loft conversion applications efficiently for Forest Hill.
-The main consideration is whether your property falls within the conservation area — if it does, rear dormers need to follow specific design guidelines.
+The main consideration is whether your property falls within the conservation area.
+If it does, rear dormers need to follow specific design guidelines.
 Outside the conservation area, permitted development rules give more flexibility.
-The Victorian terraces in Forest Hill share party walls that are typically 9-inch solid brick — party wall agreements are needed on both sides for mid-terrace conversions, so serve notice at least two months before your planned start date.
+The Victorian terraces in Forest Hill share party walls that are typically 9-inch solid brick, so party wall agreements are needed on both sides for mid-terrace conversions.
+Serve notice at least two months before your planned start date.

-Forest Hill Conservation Area, Article 4 directions, and dormer design
+Forest Hill Conservation Area and Article 4 directions, what they mean for your dormer

 Loft Conversions in Forest Hill: What's Included